vesuxyz/docs/docs/user-guides/explore.md

 Pools can be filtered by:

 - Curator
-- Markets (assets)
+- Markets

-This makes it easy to explore available markets and compare pools across Vesu.
+This makes it easy to explore pool configurations, supported markets, and risk parameters.

 ![Pools Overview](./images/explore-pools.png)